programever/alpha/README.md

 # 📧 Google Services Setup (Required only if `Env.withGoogle = true`)

 1. Create a new project at [Google Cloud Console](https://console.cloud.google.com/auth/clients/).
+Depend on your requirements, you need to enable Google API service like: Gmail, Calendar,...
 2. Set the redirect URI to `http://localhost`.
 3. Review available Google scopes in `src/Data/Google.ts`.
 4. Download `credentials.json` to `Env.googlePath/credentials.json`.